The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 # list modes 'client' # See below for client configuration

-# option country 'ES' # set this to your location country code, for example in Spain, setting ES allows you to use channel 13
+# option country 'ES' # Set this to your location country code, for example in Spain, setting ES allows you to use channel 13

-option ap_ssid 'LibreMesh.org' # set here your network name, **this value is required even if AP is not used**, as it is used for calculating fields with %Nn.
-Connect to this network to roam across APs.
+option ap_ssid 'LibreMesh.org' # Set here your network name, **this value is required even if AP is not used**, as it is used for calculating fields with %Nn.

 # option ap_key 'SomeWPA2PskKey'